kerns/commander-v/README.md

 **Commander V was a uniquely gifted human being who gave his life to take the form of an extension for Microsoft's Visual Studio Code.**

 He did so in exchange for the power to combine multiple files with tremendous speed into a singular, consumable latticework of information in context.
-With output that is _easy to read **and** ready to paste_.
+With output that is both easy to read _*and*_ ready to paste\_.

-He is also blessed with the ability to generate an ASCII tree view of your project, and may optionally include it in the final output.
-This gives additional context to the files you deign worthy of collection, and improves the chances that the problems with your code can be understood.
+He is also blessed with the ability to generate an ASCII tree view of your project's directory structure, and may optionally include it in the final output.
+This gives full context to the files you deign worthy of collection, and improves the chances that the problems with your code can be understood.

-Those lucky enough to have spent time with Commander V well remember his endless praise of tidy file structures everywhere.
+Those lucky enough to have spent time in the human form of Commander V well remember his endless praise of tidy information structures.
 "ETR!
 RTP!", he was known to muse at inspection.
 Only later ..._too much_ later, did we learn that it meant "_Easy to Read and Ready to Paste!_".
 Which makes total sense, as this is _exactly_ what Commander V concerns himself with now.

 ## Commander V Enters the Chat